 - Representing Uber B.V in successfully establishing its New Zealand presence, including a range of commercial, promotional and regulatory issues.

-- Advising a multi-national bank on data protection and transfer issues.
+- Advising a multi-national bank on data protection and transfer issues across borders.

-- Representing parties in contested complaints process with self regulatory industry bodies such as the Advertising Standards Authority and the Press Council.
+- Representing parties in contested complaints process with regulatory/industry bodies such as Advertising Standards Authority and the Press Council.

 - Advising an international payments platform business on regulatory issues with introducing business model into New Zealand.

 - Acting for a fin-tech company in dispute with a mainstream banking institution (contractual and competition law elements).

 - Advising on defamation claim, and settlement, involving Radio New Zealand.

 - Advising New Zealand start-up app platform YourDrive.co.nz in the heavily regulated transport sector.